adityaslyf/nebula-nft/README.md

 1. Wait 15-30 minutes for explorers to index metadata from IPFS
 2. Clear browser cache and refresh
-3. Try alternative explorers (Solscan or XRAY work better for Core NFTs)
+3. Try Metaplex Core Explorer (best for Core NFTs) or alternative explorers like Solscan and XRAY
 4. Verify metadata URI is publicly accessible
 5. Check that image URL loads in browser